Improved Bounds for the Greedy Strategy in Optimization Problems with Curvature: Function Extension

-\cite{Singh2012} has pointed out that there are cases where a polymatroid function defined on a matroid cannot be extended to one that is defined on the entire power set.
-In the theorem below, we give necessary and sufficient conditions for the existence of an extension of a polymatroid function defined on the matroid $(X,\mathcal{I})$ to a polymatroid function defined on the whole power set $2^X$. \begin{Theorem} Let $(X,\mathcal{I})$ be a matroid and $f:\mathcal{I}\rightarrow \mathbb{R}$ a polymatroid function on $\mathcal{I}$.
-Then there exists a monotone set function $g:2^X\rightarrow\mathbb{R}$ of the form~{(\ref{monotoneform})} such that $g$ is a polymatroid function on the entire power set $2^X$ if and only if for any $A\notin\mathcal{I}$, any $B\subset A$ with $|B|=|A|-1 $, and any $a\in B$,
+We now turn our attension to extending polymatroid functions.
+The authors of \cite{Singh2012} pointed out that there are cases where a polymatroid function defined on a matroid cannot be extended to one that is defined on the entire power set.
+In the theorem below, we give necessary and sufficient conditions for the existence of an extension of a polymatroid function defined on the uniform matroid of rank $k$ to the uniform matroid of rank $k+1$.